scossu/lakesuperior/docs/about.rst

 About Lakesuperior
 ==================

-Lakesuperior is a repository system to store binary files and their metadata as Linked Data.
+Lakesuperior is a repository system that stores binary files and their metadata as Linked Data.
 It is a `Fedora Repository <http://fedorarepository.org>`__ implementation focused on efficiency, stability and integration with Python.

 Fedora is a mature repository software system historically adopted by